AlexDIonescu/GuessTheButton/README.md

 # GuessTheButton
-You have to choose between 3 buttons and try to guess the correct one, which, of course is random generated.
+You have to choose between 3 random generated buttons and try to guess the correct one.
 Have fun!